Wenjin Tao Ph.D.

 Mask Defect Detection and Sorting System

-This is an automated quality control solution that uses computer vision and machine learning to inspect face masks in real-time.
-It detects various defects and automatically sorts masks into pass/fail categories, improving inspection efficiency while maintaining quality records for production tracking.
+This automated system uses computer vision and machine learning to check face masks for defects in real time.
+It quickly spots issues and sorts the masks into pass or fail categories, helping manufacturers speed up quality checks while keeping accurate records for production tracking.

 Pin Defect Detection System